learn-co-curriculum/quicksort/README.md

 The helper method `partition` takes three arguments: the `array` to operate upon, and a `low` and a `high`, which are integers denoting which portion of the array requires sorting.
 It returns the final index of the pivot element and performs the following operations:

 1. Choose the rightmost element as the pivot
-2. Declare a variable called `pivotIndex` and set it equal to the value of `end`
+2. Declare a variable called `pivotIndex` or `pivot_index` and set it equal to the value of `high`
-3. Iterate over the array starting at the `low` index and ending at the `high` index
+3. Iterate over the array starting at the `low` index and ending at the `pivotIndex`
-    * If an element to the left of the pivot is less than the pivot, continue
+    * If an element to the left of the pivot is less than or equal to the pivot, continue
     * If an element to the left of the pivot is greater than the pivot:
         * Swap it with the element just before the pivot, and then swap the pivot with that element (i.e. the pivot will now be at its original index - 1)
         * Decrement the `pivotIndex`, since the pivot has been moved to the left by one place
     * If an element is equal to the pivot, leave it in place
 4. Return the `pivotIndex`

 Your function should sort the array in place.
 This means you should not be creating a new array at any point.
+You'll also need to decide how to best iterate over the array.
+Think about which element needs to be compared to the pivot at any given time.

 ```
 array = [3, 2, 1, 4]
-partition([3, 2, 1, 4], 0, 3)
+partition(array, 0, 3)
 => 3
 // array = [3, 2, 1, 4]